LairdCP/UwTerminalX/README.md

 ### Mac:

 (**Mac OS X version 10.10 or later is required if using the pre-compiled binaries, as Secure Transport is built into OS X there is no non-SSL build available for OS X systems**): Download and open the dmg file, open it to mount it as a drive on your computer, go to the disk drive and copy the file UwTerminalX to folder on your computer.
-You can run UwTerminalX by double clicking the icon.
+You can run UwTerminalX by double clicking the icon - if you are greeted with a warning that the executable is untrusted then you can run it by right clicking it and selecting the 'run' option.
+If this does not work then you may need to view the executable security settings on your mac.

 ### Linux (Including Raspberry Pi):